Biden, Harris offering solace to grieving Asian Americans

 But that very diversity means some Americans see those differences as a threat.

-“We have faced systemic racism, exclusion and violence before,” said Georgia state Rep. Sam Park on Thursday, standing beside his AAPI legislative colleagues.
+“We have faced systemic racism, exclusion and violence before,” said Georgia state Rep. Sam Park on Thursday, standing beside his Asian American and Pacific Islander legislative colleagues.
 “In spite of it all, we have thrived.”

 (Copyright (c) 2020 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)